-I use a merged, de-identified panel of more than 250 thousand college applicants from the last five years of California's top percentile policy to test the political impact of admission to UC campuses.
+I use a merged, de-identified panel of more than 250 thousand college applicants from the last five years of California's top percentile policy to test the impact of UC admission on partisanship.
 My student-level dataset draws on linked administrative records from commercial, academic, and government sources.
 Political and commercial data come from the L2 voter file, which includes voter registration and election participation from the State of California.
 Records for a majority of UC applicants were provided by an anonymous public college, herein referred to as "UC San Andreas", which merged individual-level data on name and birthdate and de-identified them prior to use.
 I further link data from administrative sources and surveys of students and faculty to assess the plausibility of several causal pathways.

 L2 Inc. is a non-partisan, private vendor of political data used by electoral campaigns and researchers.
-I access their complete California VM2 voter file which includes records on the roughly 21 million Californians who are registered to vote, their political party membership, changes in their party status over time, as well as their participation in every primary and general election dating back to 2012.6 This dataset is appended with the same records on all students who eventually registered to vote outside the state of California.
-Commercial data on Californians within the file also provide a broader set of outcomes of interest, including detailed data on the locations where registrants live.
+I access their complete California VM2 voter file which includes records on the roughly 21 million Californians who are registered to vote, their political party membership, changes in their party status over time, as well as their participation in every primary and general election dating back to 2012.
+This dataset is appended with the same records on all students who eventually registered to vote outside the state of California, allowing me to track in-sample students political outcomes in all 50 American states and DC.
+Supplemental commercial data on Californians within the file also provide a broader set of outcomes of interest, including detailed data on the locations where registrants live.

 The administrative data file from UC San Andreas consists of more than 250,000 students who submitted an application to the campus between the years 2007 and 2011.
-While it would be theoretically preferable to use records on all UC applicants, there is a tradeoff between sample size and data detail.
+While it would be theoretically preferable to use records on all UC applicants, there is a trade-off between sample size and data detail.
 The UC has a common application system with campus-specific modules that, in practice, leads a majority of California residents who applied to any UC campus to apply at UC San Andreas.
 Using campus-specific application data reduces the total sample size, but comes with the benefit of additional variables on student background.7 Individual-level records are linked to college enrollment from the National Student Clearinghouse assessed in the fall term following initial UC application.
 The colleges at which students enroll are linked to institutional characteristics from IPEDS, Opportunity Insights, and the College Scorecard.